neomatrix369/AIE7-Demo-Day-Project/README.md

 A 4-screen wizard application for corpus/data quality assessment using AI-generated and RAGAS-generated questions with real document processing and vector similarity search.

+## Visuals

+*Screenshots of the 4-screen wizard application will be added here soon.*

 ## Project Structure

 ```